Top Ten Tips

 6. Appoint your Community Champion from the HR or Business development sides of your business

-This will ensure a business focus to Community engagement.
-Often the first person to volunteer for this role may be so passionate about the community etc that business benefits (and therefore focussed connectivity to your business) disappear.
+This will ensure a business focus to community engagement.
+Often the first person to volunteer for this role may be so passionate about the community etc that business benefits (and therefore focused connectivity to your business) disappear.

 7. Appoint your Environment Champion from the Finance Team

-8. Appoint your marketplace champion from procurement or marketing
+8. Appoint a CSR Champion from procurement or marketing

 Risk reduction and a competitive edge on selling mean a lot to these people!
 Set them a challenge to find the most innovative ways to use CSR to further enhance your product or service offering.